sidd2395/Fitness-Bot/README.md

 # Fitness Bot — Personal AI Coaching via Telegram

-A personal fitness tracking bot built on Telegram and powered by Claude (Haiku).
-Logs daily check-ins to Google Sheets and responds with coaching from Coach Reyes, an AI persona calibrated to give direct, data-driven feedback rather than generic motivation.
+A personal fitness tracking bot I built and use daily.
+It logs morning and evening check-ins to Google Sheets and responds with coaching from Coach Reyes, an AI persona I designed to give direct, data-driven feedback rather than generic motivation.

-Built for personal use and as a portfolio piece demonstrating prompt architecture, automation, and AI product thinking.
+Built to solve my own problem: existing fitness apps track data but don't tell you what to do with it.
+Coach Reyes reads your last 4 days of history and gives you one clear instruction per check-in, calibrated to your actual numbers.

+This project demonstrates: prompt architecture and persona design, AI product decisions (model selection, output formatting, context window management), Python backend development, and automation thinking.

-**Live and in daily use.**
+**Live and in personal daily use since April 2026.**

 ---